PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

   <strong>Figure 4.
 Overview of RNA-Seq alignment.</strong> FastQC and RNA-SeQC are used to collect alignment metrics.
 This figure was adapted from the GDC document on <a href="https://gdc.nci.nih.gov/about-data/data-harmonization-and-generation/genomic-data-harmonization/genomic-data-alignment/rna-seq-pipeline">Data Harmonization and Generation</a>.
 </div>

 The GDC portal makes available raw counts ('Counts').
 Also, there are  normalized gene level quantification in Fragments Per Kilobase of transcript per Million mapped reads (FPKM).
 To facilitate cross-sample comparison and differential expression analysis, the GDC also provides Upper Quartile normalized FPKM (FPKM-UQ) values and raw mapping count (Figure 5).
+You will also see a reference to newer version 2 data (RNASeqV2, since May 2012) which uses a combination of MapSplice (Wang 2010) and RSEM (Li 2010) to determine expression levels.

+Data derived from the sequencing of RNA is one of the sources of gene expression data collected by TCGA.
+Currently, the Level 3 data is created using two distinct methods.
+The original method followed the RPKM (Reads Per Kilobase of exon model per Million mapped reads) method of quantiation.
+The newer version 2 data (RNASeqV2, introduced in May 2012) used a combination of MapSplice and RSEM to determine expression levels.
+In the near future, this data will also be used to identify variants such as SNPs or indels.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">